danymar24/resume/static/media/resume.bb7c1b2b7d28dab1a8aa.md

 **Project:** Shopping App & Consultant App
 **Technologies:** **Ionic 4**, Angular 11, Typescript, Sass, PHP symfony backend, **Firebase**, **NGRX**, RXJS, **Internationalization**, Capacitor, AWS, Android, iOS, Ionic **Appflow**, Gitlab, Cypress

-* Develop, test, implement and maintain application software working with established processes and best practices.
+* Develop, test, implement and maintain mobile application software working with established processes and best practices.
 * Provide guidance and assistance to development and operational team members.
-* Be an active member of the Development team to contribute to team dynamics, ways of working and assisting with improvement opportunities
+* Be an active member of the Mobile Application Development team to contribute to team dynamics, ways of working and assisting with improvement opportunities.
-* Work closely with business partners, project managers and team members to clearly define scope of work and provide accurate schedule estimates
+* Work closely with business partners, project managers and team members to clearly define scope of work and provide accurate schedule estimates.
-* Establish methods for code development within dev, test, prod environments for consistent methodology across releases using Gitlab and Appflow for CI/CD build process.
+* Establish methods for mobile application development within dev, test, prod environments for consistent methodology across releases using Gitlab and Appflow for CI/CD build process.
-* Manage activities of team members using AGILE methodology
+* Manage activities of team members using agile development methodology.
 * In charge of the Australia/New Zealand app internationalization and release.
-* Project based on Ionic Framework 4.
+* Work closely with the backend team to connect APIs to the mobile application.
 * Created AWS Lambda functions for data management.
+* iOS and Android app development using IONIC framework and Tailwind CSS for styling.

 ## Cognizant, Plano, TX.
 -------